omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="256" alt="local expansion" src="imgs/localExpansion.png">
 </p>

-If we take `n=0,1` in the series and discard all others, then locally any curve approximate a line.
+If we take `n=0,1` in the series and discard all others, then locally any curve approximates a line.

 ### example: constant function invariant
 If let: